Money Smarts Blog

 - Cold wash clothes

 Energy Star says 90% of a washing machine’s total energy is used just heating the water for a hot wash.
 Buy a cold-water formula detergent and skip the hot water on normal loads.
 Save the hot water cycle for greasy stains and you’ll see savings.

-Did you know electricity costs less between 10:00 PM and 8:00 AM?
-Most power companies offer discounted rates during non-peak hours.
-Save a couple bucks by running the dishwasher or washing machine after 10:00 PM.
-Want to find out your power company’s cheaper off-hours?
-Here’s MidAmerican Energy’s rate information.
-See “Optional Time-Of-Use Rates” for more details.
+Did you know electricity costs less between 10 p.m. and 8 a.m.?
+Some power companies offer discounted rates during non-peak hours.
+Save a few bucks by running the dishwasher or washing machine during off-hours.
+Check out MidAmerican Energy’s rate information for details on “Optional Time-Of-Use Rates.”

-Fans don’t actually make air colder, but they’re great for making a room feel cooler than it is.
+Fans don’t make air colder, but they’re great for making a room feel cooler than it is.
 They circulate the air which helps your AC spread cooling power throughout your home more efficiently.
-Keep your ceiling fans on if you have them, or place a couple box fans strategically in the rooms you spend the most time in.
+Keep your ceiling fans on if you have them or place a couple box fans strategically in the rooms where you spend the most time.

 Saving money on utilities doesn’t have to be difficult.
 It might take a little extra green to make the initial investment for some of these methods, but the savings will be worth it in the long run.

-Looking to make bigger changes that what’s mentioned here?
+Looking to make bigger changes than what’s mentioned here?
 IHMVCU has you covered.
 Check out our Home Equity Loans.